zokam1411/milestone-project-3/README.md

 - Click DELETE reports button and click yes on confirmation modal.

 Result: Everything is working as expected.
 Moderator can delete reports.

+#### Admin

+1. As Admin, I want to add new 'Category':
+- From any page in application locate Control Panel button on navbar.
+- Click on it and locate Manage Categories section on new page.
+- Click Add Category button.
+- Add category form will show up.
+- Fill up form required fields and click Add Category button.
+- Click YES on confirmation modal.

+Result: Everything works as it should.
+Implementing icon code works perfect, hoverer user have to be very careful when doing this because missing tag can cause visual problems.
+I assuming admin is a person that knows basics on how to fix such situation.
+On app like this it's very important to manage categories, editing and deleting is a must.

+2. As, Admin I want to remove 'Registered Users'.
+- From any page in application locate Control Panel button on navbar.
+- Locate Manage Users section.
+- Choose user you want to delete and click delete.
+- This will also delete user ads.
+- Click yes on modal confirmation.

+Result: Everything works as it should.
+User and his ads are deleted from database.

+3. As Admin I want to edit users permissions.
+- From any page in application locate Control Panel button on navbar.
+- Locate Manage Users section.
+- Choose user which status you want to edit and click edit.
+- From selecting field select new user status and click Edit button.
+- Click Yes on modal confirmation.

+Result: Everything works as it should.
+Admin can 'upgrade' or 'downgrade' user status.
+This is very useful option for admin to have somebody to help with managing website.
+Status upgrade also works as reward for active users.

  <p id="bugs"></p>